 SecurityNet runs on Windows devices – PCs, laptops and tablets – as well as Mac OSX computers running Virtual Machines such as Parallels with a Windows OS.

 It will run on the following Windows operating systems: Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2

 Install SecurityNet on a PC or server that can be up constantly during business hours or even 24/7 if you are running an international operation.

 Install SecurityNet on a PC or server in each of your offices.
-Again, a multi-user license can provide a secure private network for your communications.
+The multi-user license will provide a secure private encrypted network for your communications.

 Working with SecurityNet:

 Use the point-and-click screen to select your contact and the files to send.
 Or....

 Use Windows to drag and drop files into a predefined SecurityNet folder.
 Or...

 Configure your in-house applications to write their files to a SecurityNet folder.

 SecurityNet will check to see if you have anything to send or receive and automatically encrypt and transfer your data.